Kat-Bristol/Kat-Bristol.github.io/_posts/2026-02-10-Image-Procesing-NumPy.md

 plt.show()

-### SAVE THE CROPPED IMAGE TO THE SAME WORKING DIRECTORY
+#### SAVE THE CROPPED IMAGE TO THE SAME WORKING DIRECTORY
 io.imsave('camaro_cropped.jpg', cropped)

 Here is the final cropped image created!
 ![alt text](/img/posts/camaro_cropped.jpg "Image-Processing-NumPy")

-### Flip our image using the start-stop-step logic.
+### We can also FLIP our image using the start-stop-step logic.
 Using -1 where step is will flip the image

 h_flip = camaro[::-1, :, :] # flip the image along an imaginary horizontal binder
 plt.imshow(h_flip)